zotonic/zotonic/doc/ref/actions/action_remove.rst

 .. include:: meta-remove.rst

+Remove an element from the page.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation